kangyeelim/employee-app-chatbot/README.md

 * Access the admin dashboard to retrain intent classification and sentiment analysis model

 ## Setup your own
-You would need to make sure python and pip is downloaded.
-To do the following commands, download Git if on windows and git bash into the root project directory.
-Also, this app works with MongoDB so to run it, make an account for MongoDB.
+* You would need to make sure python and pip is downloaded.
+* Download Git if on windows and git bash into the root project directory.
+* Also, this app works with MongoDB so to run it, make an account for MongoDB.
 Then create a project for this and create a database called 'chatbot-prototype-1' for this project.
-Add 'processed_tweets.csv' files from Google Drive (https://drive.google.com/drive/folders/1jaNeITz1sszPDD9aS9gDdhDFrKnuPdUr?usp=sharing) under the directory /model.
+* Add 'processed_tweets.csv' files from Google Drive (https://drive.google.com/drive/folders/1jaNeITz1sszPDD9aS9gDdhDFrKnuPdUr?usp=sharing) under the directory /model for this project.

 ## To connect to database
-* Create a file called .env add MONGO_DB=<url> where <url> is the url from your project in MongoDB
+* Create a file called .env
+* Add MONGO_DB=<url> where <url> is the url from your project in MongoDB in .env
 * To get the <url>, go to project in MongoDB to see Clusters > press 'connect' > press 'Connect your application to your cluster using MongoDB native drivers' > use the url in that page

 ## Set up admin credentials